Two Innovative Steel Pan Programs

 MYSO’s steel pan programs, Calypso and Soca, offer middle and high school students who live or attend school in the city of Milwaukee, an opportunity to develop new and exciting musical and rhythmic skills.

-These programs are ideal for students who demonstrate a positive attitude, show a natural sense of rhythm, and possess a genuine desire to learn the program.
+These programs are ideal for students who demonstrate a positive attitude, show a natural sense of rhythm, and possess a genuine desire to learn.

-Calypso has performed throughout Milwaukee, with highlight performances including, Summerfest, the Lakefront Festival of the Arts, the Martin Luther King Jr. Birthday Celebrations and many other performances throughout the community.
+Calypso has performed throughout Milwaukee, with high-profile performances including Summerfest, the Lakefront Festival of the Arts, the Martin Luther King Jr. Birthday Celebrations, and many others throughout the community.

 At a Glance

-- Soca rehearses generally on Thursdays in the late afternoon
+- Soca rehearses generally on Thursdays, late afternoon

 - Calypso rehearses generally on Thursday evenings

-- Students range from middle school to high school
+- Students are in middle and high school

 - Director: Mr. Tim Rush